 Earl and Merrilyn immersed themselves in the Santa Barbara community.
 They were active members of The Church of Jesus Christ of Latter-day Saints.
 Earl was, above all, a family man.
 He was at home like clockwork for dinner even during tax season.
 Earl particularly enjoyed playing golf with his kids and participating in his sons' Boy Scout activities.
 Merrilyn focused on the important work of being a mother to their six children.

 In 1981, Earl bought the Santa Barbara office of Arthur Anderson and established the present-day accounting firm Damitz, Brooks, Nightingale, Turner & Morrisset.
-Earl Damitz, Rick Nightingale and Tom Brooks had the vision of keeping the Big 8 legacy (now Big 4) while growing an even stronger client base that would allow firm members and their families to enjoy the local lifestyle of Santa Barbara.
+Earl, Rick and Tom had the vision of keeping the Big 8 legacy (now Big 4) while growing an even stronger client base that would allow firm members and their families to enjoy the local lifestyle of Santa Barbara.

 On November 7, 2020, at the age of 92, Earl passed away peacefully at home of natural causes.
 Merrilyn, his wife of 50 plus years, was by his side.
 Each of his children and their spouses, along with many grandchildren, visited with Earl before his passing.